 Wooden utensils (along with any wooden dishware) can be composted.

-How to Recycle Dental Items
+Dental Items

 TerraCycle has teamed up with Colgate to recycle any brand of toothpaste tubes and caps, manual toothbrushes, and their accompanying packaging.
 Their website details how to ship your old items to their facility and how to find a drop-off location near you.

-Contact electric toothbrush companies regarding their return programs or take your old electric toothbrush to an e-waste collection site.
+Contact electric toothbrush companies regarding their return programs, or take your old electric toothbrush to an e-waste collection site.
 Some toothpaste brands, like Twice, have tubes and caps that are appropriate for curbside recycling.

 Many thrift shops will take fine china, glass cookware, and ceramics.
 Broken items and items that include broken glass must be disposed of.
-Note that glassware and Pyrex cannot be recycled like regular glass jars, because of their different melting points.
+Note that glassware and Pyrex cannot be recycled like regular glass jars because of their different melting points.

 You could also toss it in your compost bin, use it as a canvas to paint on, or check to see if your locality accepts drywall as part of curbside recycling.

-How to Recycle Electronic Waste
+Electronic Waste

 eRecyc offers nationwide pickups for e-waste.
 Goodwill accepts various functional electronic devices, and Best Buy accepts everything from video games to televisions.
 Note that Best Buy limits three items per day per household, and there are recycling fees for televisions, laptops, and monitors.

-How to Recycle Engine Oil
+Engine Oil

 Envelopes are recyclable, even those that have see-through plastic over the address!
 Go ahead and toss your junk mail and envelopes in curbside recycling.

-How to Recycle Exercise Equipment
+Exercise Equipment

-How to Recycle Food Waste
+Food Waste

-Curbside recycling accepts glass from food/beverage packaging, as long as it’s not broken!
+Curbside recycling accepts glass from food/beverage packaging as long as it’s not broken!
 Cookware glass, crystal, mirrors, windows, and automotive glass are not acceptable for curbside recycling, but local recycling centers, home improvement stores, and grocery stores may accept them.

-How to Recycle Games & Toys
+Games & Toys

-How to Recycle Guns & Ammunition
+Guns & Ammunition

 It’s best to take your ammo to a police station, a hazardous waste collection site, or a gun range.
 You can donate or sell any unwanted firearms to the National Center for Unwanted Firearms.

-How to Recycle Hairdryers & Curling Irons
+Hairdryers & Curling Irons

-How to Recycle Irons & Ironing Boards
+Irons & Ironing Boards

 Appliance repair shops will take old steam irons off your hands and resell them for parts.
 Scrap metal yards will take ironing boards.
 Remove the fabric top and take it to a textile recycler or local costume designer who may have use for it.
 Functional ironing boards can be donated to thrift stores.